 Economic impact on consumers

 COVID-19 has caused people to exhibit different purchasing behaviors.
-Instead of hunting clothing sales or attractive gyms memberships, consumers all over the world turn to emergency purchases, home purchases, feel-good consumption and E-commerce (Ogilvy).
-These behaviors cannot be neglected for a simple reason that they will not end soon without having influence on the future.
+Instead of hunting for clothing sales or attractive gym memberships, consumers all over the world turn to emergency purchases, home purchases, feel-good consumption and e-commerce (Ogilvy).
+These behaviors cannot be neglected for the simple reason that they will not end soon without having influence on the future.

 Changes in organic traffic - which industries are affected most?

 There is basically no industry that is not affected by the coronavirus - however, the numbers look very different for particular fields.
 The graph below shows traffic growth or decline caused by the pandemics in the given industries.